qiulanzeng/Loan-Default-Prediction/README.md

 - This triggers GitHub Actions
 - CI/CD pipeline runs automatically

-## Step 11: Add port mapping in EC2 Security Group
-In AWS → EC2 → Security Groups → Edit Inbound Rules
-Add rule:
-- Type: Custom TCP
-- Port: 8080
-- Source: 0.0.0.0/0 (or restrict to your IP)

-## Step 12: Test the deployed website
+## Step 11: Test the deployed website
 Go to EC2 Public IPv4 Address:
 http://<your-ec2-ip>:8080
 The model API or frontend should be live!

+You can see something as follows:

-## Step 13: Tear down resources (optional)
+## Step 12: Tear down resources (optional)

 To clean up:
 - Terminate the EC2 instance